 Prior to coming to Caltech I was a graduate student at MIT, where I was mainly interested in 3D display technology.
 I also had a bit of time to help create a job recommendation algorithm, Beansprock.
 Please check out some press about their recent launch here and here.
 If you're on the lookout for a job, definitely sign up to get some great, customized suggestions.

-Here are a couple video clips that I was fortunate enough to help out with.
-The first is a recent segment about my research on cryptography featured on the Science Channel show, Through the Wormhole, with Morgan Freeman.
+Second, I was lucky enough to feature some of my research on cryptography on the Science Channel show, Through the Wormhole, with Morgan Freeman.
 Check out my explanation of how one-time pads and physical unclonable functions work!

-The second is a great educational tutorial on how a camera works, created by Stephanie Li Xian Seo and her team for young and curious students at scienceqanda.com.
+The third video you might like is a great educational tutorial on how a camera works, created by Stephanie Li Xian Seo and her team for young and curious students at scienceqanda.com.
 If anyone else would like to animate any other optics-related subjects, please let me know!